ijlal-nasir/ms-request-for-quote/README.md

 ## MS Request for Quotation

-A request for Quotation plugin
+A Request for Quotation plugin for MS WordPress Ecommerce Site.